-Those interested in irrigation technology can choose between associate's degrees and certificate programs.
-Some certificate programs are presented as a component of degree programs in water management.
+Certificate programs are available as individual programs or as part of a water management degree program.
 At this level, aspiring service technicians and conservation workers explore the principles of soil science as well as the design of irrigation systems.

 Certificate in Irrigation Contracting and Management

 Certificate programs investigate water management, irrigation contracting and landscape management technology.
 Within these programs, students gain the practical skills necessary to succeed in the irrigation and agricultural industry.
-Certificate programs are available as individual programs or as part of a water management degree program.
-Courses in a certificate program in irrigation contracting and management focus on agricultural technologies, landscaping tutorials and business practices.
+Courses focus on agricultural technologies, landscaping tutorials and business practices.
 Topics of discussion include:

 - Xeriscape principles